 While many employees accept poor performance as par for the course, network performance optimization is becoming more and more critical to the success of an organization.

-Network Performance Trends and Challenges
+Trends and Challenges

-If employees or end users at your organization claim that the speed of your network is affecting their ability to get their work done, then your network is likely having a negative impact on productivity.
+If employees or end users at your organization claim that the speed of your network is affecting their ability to get their work done, your network is likely having a negative impact on productivity.

 This isn’t just an anecdote – there’s hard evidence to back up this claim.
 A 2016 study carried out in Australia and New Zealand showed that network outages cause a productivity loss of over 50 hours per year.
 The three applications that had the biggest impact on network performance were email, voice and video communication tools (UC and VoIP), as well as office productivity applications.
 These are troubling results especially considering how offices around the world rely on these applications to get basic work tasks completed each day.